mainmatter/mainmatter.com/src/cases/qonto.md

 </div>

-{% set text = "Working with simplabs’ experts has always been a good experience.
+{% set 'content' = {
+  "text": "Working with simplabs’ experts has always been a good experience.
 We can really feel that they have mastery on many topics, and knowledge about complex technical problems.
-        I’ve learned so much, especially during our pairing sessions, and it allows me to improve my technical skills and growth as an engineer." %}
-{% set source = "Alexandre Monjol, Frontend Engineer at Qonto" %}
+I’ve learned so much, especially during our pairing sessions, and it allows me to improve my technical skillsand growth as an engineer..", "source": "Alexandre Monjol, Frontend Engineer at Qonto", "image": "/assets/images/photos/qonto-alexander.jpg", "alt": "Alexandre Monjol, smiling at the camera wearing a Qonto t-shirt", "loading": "lazy"
-{{ quote('aqua', text, source, true) }}
+} %}
+{{- splitQuote('right', 'purple', content) -}}